inviqa/chef-xhprof-gui/README.md

 ## xhgui

 Installs and configures XHGui from [GitHub](https://github.com/preinheimer/xhprof) and sets up a MySql database to store data from profile runs.
-An apache vhost is also created to allow you to view the test run data.
+An apache vhost is also created to allow you to view the test run data on the server.
+The XHGui interface is protected by IP address.
+You will need to add your IP address to `node["xhprof"]["control_ips"]` in order to access the data.

 # Usage